 Another very exciting part of staying at the Alton Towers Hotel is the character meet and greets!
 Available to all hotel guests regardless off whether you are visiting the park.
 During our stay we managed to meet Mike the Knight, Postman Pat and Tree Fu Tom.
 Much to L’s delight!

 The hotel provides evening entertainment in the lounge and bar area as well.
 On the night we staying there was disco for the children on the explorer ship!
 Prices at the bar are fairly reasonable for a hotel.
-We had such a great time watching L dance around whilst we chilled out for a Gin and Tonic.
+We had such a great time watching L dance around whilst we chilled out with a Gin and Tonic.

 We all had a very comfortable nights sleep.
 I think that L was completely woren out from busting moves on the dance floor.
 Check out is at 10am and is as straight forward as check in.